ianderrington/genai/docs/Understanding/prompting/index.md

 Prompts detail the manner in which a Generative AI model should be producing output.
 Constructing the prompts to be the most effective in obtaining desired output is known as prompt engineering (PE).
 While PE may have dependencies on the underlying models, there are strategies that can be more universal in their ability to do well.

-Because often an individual query or generation may be insufficient to produce the desired outputs, it may be necessary to use [cognitive architectures](../agents/cognitive_architecture.md) as part of [chains](../agents/cognitive_architecture.md).
-Here, we describe one-shot prompting methods, may function without multiple LLM-calls.
+Because often an individual query or generation may be insufficient to produce the desired outputs, it may be necessary to use [cognitive architectures](../agents/cognitive_architecture.md) including _chains_ and _graphs_  that consist of multiple, and often different individual prompts and calls to LLM models.

+This page, we describe one-shot prompting methods, may function with a single call to an LLM.
+Note that much of what is applicable in single-prompts may transfer to the [cognitive architectures](../agents/cognitive_architecture.md).

-It is also important to note, that while [manual methods](#manual-methods) are essential and will continue.
-[Automatic methods](#automatic-methods) have become common and may help to reduce burdens of identifying sufficiently optimal prompts for certain models and situations.
+It is important to note, that while [manual methods](#manual-methods) are helpful, if not essential, [automatic methods](#automatic-prompting-methods) have become common and may help to reduce burdens of identifying sufficiently optimal prompts for certain models and situations.
 Because providing additional context through few-shot examples can improve results, [retrieval augmented prompting](#retrieval-augmented-prompting) can be successfully used to extract more effective solutions.

 ## Key concepts

 It has been found that the quality of responses is governed by the quality of the prompts.
-The structure of the prompts, as well as application-specific examples can improve the quality.
+The structure of the prompts, as well as application-specific examples, also called _exemplars_, can improve the quality.
 The use of examples is called _few-shot_ or _multi-shot_ conditioning, and is distinct from _zero-shot_ prompts that do not give examples.
 Generally, examples can better-enable quality results, even with large LLMs.
 Consequently [retrieval augmented prompting](#retrieval-augmented-prompting), is used to find examples to improve results.

+!!! tip "Using examples: give both good and bad."
+    It can be good to give both good and bad examples.
+Optionally: _Explain why bad examples are bad_.

-## Manual Methods
+## Manual Prompting Methods

 ### General Advice